Protector of the Small: First Test (1999)

-While initially Kel's only friend is her year-mate and sponsor, the contrary and academic Nealan (Neal) of Queenscove, she slowly finds her way with his help along with the assistance of a mysterious benefactor who occasionally sends her useful "gifts".
-Her determination, skill at arms - particularly with a Yamani glaive, which is her weapon of choice - and inborn sense of justice gain her both friends (including the animal kind!) and enemies.
+Thanks to her only friend Nealan (Neal) of Queenscove and with the assistance of a mysterious benefactor who occasionally sends her useful "gifts", Kel slowly finds her way.
+Her determination, skill at arms and inborn sense of justice gain her both friends and enemies.
 Her primary opponent is fellow page, Joren of Stone Mountain, who has been marked by Wyldon as the best page in his year.
 Joren hates Kel's subversion of traditional practices.
 His unspoken antagonism takes physical form when Kel declares an unofficial war against the hazing of the first-year pages, something that Joren and his gang revel in.
 As Kel 'rescues' more and more victims, her circle of allies widens, and others join her in both fighting and friendship.

 At the summer camp for pages which takes place at the end of the year, Kel and her friends assist Lord Raoul and the King's Own on a Spidren hunt.
 Her role in the skirmish that ensues showcases her natural ability as a leader.
 Her successes do not go unnoticed and at the end of the year Lord Wyldon surprises everyone by allowing Kel to continue to train to become a knight.